wbrowar/workbench/README.md

 ---
 ## Release Notes
+#### 4.11.0
+- :fire: :fire: :fire: Removed all Internet Explorer-specific code :fire: :fire: :fire:
+- :rocket: Added the ability to hide all code output in Style Inventory modules
+- :rocket: Added a display for component modifier classes in Style Inventory modules
+- :rocket: Added imager to installed plugins and added imager support to image component
+- :rocket: Added CSS Custom Properties to `_mixins.scss`
+- :rocket: Added mixins that provide default class modifiers for box model elements and text-based elements
+  - `box_modifiers` and `text_modifiers` mixins
+- :rocket: Added `marketo_reset` mixin to remove default styles from Marketo forms
+- :rocket: Added `c_buttons` CSS component
+- :rocket: Added `c_wrapper` CSS component
+- :wrench: Changed `c_subheader` to numbered `c_header` components
+- :fire: Removed default body classes from `_layout.twig`
+- :wrench: Changed `page_ui.twig` to `ui.twig`
+- :wrench: Changed `page_footer.twig` to `footer.twig`
+- :rocket: Added `partials/_component_template.twig` for situations where a Twig component should be rendered in a module
+  - To use this, call `Craft::$app->view->renderTemplate('partials/_component_template', ['name' => 'button', 'options' => $options])`
+- :fire: Removed all Craft 2 templates
+- :wrench: Updated Greensock to 2.0
+- :wrench: Changed `loadJS` to `loadjs`
+  - This `loadjs` library supports sequential loading for situations where a dependency needs to be loaded before another script
+- :wrench: Removed `scrollMonitor` and replaced its functionality with Intersection Observer
+  - Added an Intersection Observer polyfill for Safari support
+- :wrench: Moved `vue-components.js` to `app.js` and updated module imports
+- :rocket: Added `requestAnimationFrame` to the default Resize and scroll handlers
+- :wrench: Refactored the default export of `lazy.js` to work as a Class
+  - This allows for more flexibility before Lazy's default function is fired
+- :rocket: Added the ability to manually handle Lazy load and animation via `lazy.updateAnimate()` and `lazy.updateLoad()`
+  - You can pass in a selector string and Lazy will look for lazy elements within that selector and it's children
+  - If you do not pass anything in, it will look for all registered elements in the viewport
+- :rocket: Vue overlays will lazy load lazy elements once the overlay is displayed
+- :wrench: Swiping left or right now updates all other sliders with the same slide ID
+- Slider controls will be hidden if only one slide is active in its slider
+- :fire: Removed `yarn` as a dependency and replaced `yarn` scripts with `npm update`

 #### 4.10.0
 - :wrench: Refactored all components in Craft 3 templates
   - :rocket: Added default options that can be applied to all components (classes, attributes, id, etc...)